kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/image.md

 **Delete:** Read-only

 ## <a name="parentid"></a>Parent Id
-The system generated identifier of the account that contains the image.
+The system-generated identifier of the account that contains the image.

 This bulk field maps to the *Id* field of the [Account](account.md) record.